wiz0u/WTelegramClient/EXAMPLES.md

 ## Collect Users/Chats description structures and access hash

 Many API calls return a structure with a `users` and a `chats` field at the root of the structure.
-This is also the case for updates passed to `client.OnUpdate`.
+This is also the case for updates passed to `client.OnUpdates`.

 These two dictionaries give details *(including access hash)* about the various users/chats that will be typically referenced in subobjects deeper in the structure, typically in the form of a `Peer` object or a `user_id`/`chat_id` field.